* This is the Consumer Version. *

 Although ejaculation and orgasm often occur nearly simultaneously, they are separate events.
 Rarely, ejaculation can occur without orgasm.
 Also, orgasm can occur in the absence of ejaculation, especially before puberty, or as a side effect of certain drugs (such as antidepressants) or after surgery (such as removal of the colon or prostate gland).
 Orgasm is normally highly pleasurable.

 In the resolution stage, the body returns to an unaroused state.
-Once ejaculation takes place or orgasm occurs, penile arteries constrict and the veins relax, reducing blood inflow, increasing blood outflow and causing the penis to become limp (detumescence).
+Once ejaculation takes place or orgasm occurs, penile arteries constrict and the smooth muscle of the corpora cavernosa and corpus spongiosum contracts, reducing blood inflow, increasing blood outflow, and causing the penis to become limp (detumescence).
 After orgasm, erection cannot be obtained for a period of time (refractory period), often as short as 20 minutes or less in young men but longer in older men.
 The time between erections generally increases as men age.

 Generic NameSelect Brand Names